Skip to main content

 Literary Movements: Part 3

 University Wits : This term coined by George Saintsbury refers to a group of 16th Century playwrights and pamphleteers who were educated at universities, predominantly Oxford or Cambridge with the notable exception of Thomas Kyd who is often associated with this group.
-Other prominent members of this group are : 1) Christopher Marlowe: Doctor Faustus Tamburlain the Great, Edward 2 2) Robert Greene : Friar Bacon and Friar Bungay , Greene's Groats , Pandosto 3) Thomas Nashe : The Unfortunate Traveller 4) John Lyly : 'Plays':: Campaspe , Sapho and paho, Endymion , Gallathea , Midas 'Pr...
+Other prominent members of this group are : 1) Christopher Marlowe: Doctor Faustus Tamburlain the Great, Edward 2 2) Robert Greene : Friar Bacon and Friar Bungay , Greene's Groats , Pandosto 3) Thomas Nashe : The Unfortunate Traveller 4) John Lyly : 'Plays' :: Campaspe , Sapho and paho, Endymion , Gallathea , Midas 'P...

 Literary Movements: Part 2